ssyarlag/election-blog/content/post/2024-11-07-post-election-reflection/index.md

 Second, I would test how changing the parameters of my model to include Republican polling values and lagged Republican vote share for the previous two elections when predicting Republican vote share would impact my results.
 If I find that my predictions of Republican vote share are more accurate when replacing mean_1_wk_poll_support, D_pv_lag1 and D_pv_lag2 with their Republican counterparts, this would lend credence to my hypothesis that it was problematic to use the same prediction variables for both predictions.

 Finally, I would re-run my validation tests on the 32 models that I described in my last blog post, but use repetitive cross-validation instead of a single leave-one-out validation test.
 If the best performing model under this alternative form of validation more accurately predicted the outcome of the 2024 election, this could suggest that the average election (across either of the datasets that I would validate on, given the different training datasets that I considered) would better predict the 2024 election than the 2016 election.
 If this occurred, it could potentially lend credence to the argument that elections, on average, are more similar than I had perceived them to be.
 Alternatively, I could consider finding an election that is more similar to the 2024 Presidential Election than the 2016 Presidential Election and conducting leave-one-out validation on that other election.
-However, the changing dimension of time could make this especially challenging, especially if being used to predict future elections when we do not have the advantage of knowing how salient issues translate into voting outcomes.
+However, the changing dimension of time could make this challenging, especially if being used to predict future elections when we do not have the advantage of knowing how salient issues translate into voting outcomes.

 # Changes for next time

 Moving forward, an easy fix that I would want to make would be to change the parameters of my Republican vote share prediction model to be more reflective of Republican predictors.

 Beyond this, though, I would want to consider the results of the hypothesis tests above, as this would help determine the variables that I would include or exclude in my model, as well as the way I would compare variations of similar models.
-I strongly believe that I would add a variable for inflation, as this seems like a substantial omitted variable, but I believe that adding other variables (or potentially other interaction terms) could substanitally improve my model's performance.
+I strongly believe that I would add a variable for inflation, as this seems like a significant omitted variable, but I believe that adding other variables (or potentially other interaction terms) could substantially improve my model's performance.

 Beyond this, though, I would add some additional specifications to my model.
 For example, in order to avoid averaging across states that may be very different from each other, I would consider adding state fixed effects -- a consideration that was brought up in our last class and section.
 Finally, I would consider using regularization methods other than LASSO, considering the discussion that my classmate Cathy brought up during a presentation of her model.